 Business owners must master strong team building skills or else become enslaved to their businesses.
 No successful business owner shoulders the whole burden of the company and therefore will never advance up the ladder of entrepreneurship.
 Successful business owners master the art of team building.

 Systems and Processes

 Leveraging good systems allows business owners greater results with less exertion.
 Contrary to popular belief, it’s important to rely on effective systems before one relies on people.
 Successful entrepreneurs realize that implementing system-based solutions tops relying on people.
 Once effective systems and processes are put into place, the team will be more efficient.
 Routine problems are not people problems, but system-based problems.

 Enterprising entrepreneurs are dedicated to creating clear visions and mission statements, making it easy for their team to jump on board and stay on track.

 Full of Gratitude

-Not enough credit is given to the value of gratitude for all that we receive.
+Gratitude doesn’t get enough attention.
 Successful entrepreneurs never take anything for granted and take pleasure not in material things, but with the pleasure that comes from accomplishment and contribution.

 Successful business owners understand that setbacks are part of life and remain steadfastly faithful to their vision, their mission, and their commitment to be the company they can be proud of.
 They don’t give in to fear but face it with tenacity, courage, and faith.